 Progress was measured at the beginning of the year as well as the end of the year in both reading and math.
 Jordan District Benchmarks were used in both subject areas to measure overall growth, with many informal assessments throughout the year to guide teacher instruction.

 Land Trust money was used to pay for assistants to help students with reading and math.
 Land Trust funds were also used for professional development for teachers, who in turn, trained the rest of the faculty on the things they learned.
-We also used Land Trust money to update technical equipment for our Morning News Crew as well as for book for classroom libraries.
 As a result, Riverside Elementary increased the number of students performing on or above grade level in Math by 55% (school average) as measured by the District Math Benchmark.
 We decreased the number of students reading below grade level by 51% (school average) as measured by the District Reading Benchmark.

 We will continue to work hard toward the ultimate goal of having EVERY child perform on or above grade level in reading and math.